The value of a story is in the telling, so tell it by the artifacts of life

-Unabridged from my weekly Bonus Years column the Life section of the Annapolis Capital, Sunday, June 16, 2019
+by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 17, 2019

 With the Fourth of July less than a month away, now is a good time to think about the celebration of our nation’s independence.
 For many, there will be family get-togethers to break bread, watch fireworks and tell stories.

 One way to celebrate the founding is to recount stories about the people, places and events that make up our national story.

 Even more interesting might be to retell our national story around the objects and artifacts that dot our historic landscape – such as the USS Constellation, the sloop-of-war tied up in Baltimore’s Inner Harbor or the Kunta Kinte-Alex Haley Memorial, located at the Annapolis City Dock.

 Six years ago, anthropologist and cultural historian Richard Kurin – the Smithsonian Institution’s Under Secretary for History, Art, and Culture – authored the “History of America in 101 Objects” (Penguin, 2013).

 The Smithsonian’s 20 museums and galleries have the world’s largest collection of museum objects – more than 137 million objects plus photographs, books, recordings, film, videotape, and archival documents.
 It was this treasure of artifacts that Kurin used to tell the story of the US.